Volkswagen looks to electric vehicles, cost cuts for profit recovery

 “We aim to put the ambitious transformation of the Volkswagen Group on a solid financial basis,” incoming finance chief Arno Antlitz said.

-Reporting by Christoph Steitz and Jan Schwartz; editing by Riham Alkousaa and Emma Thomasson
+Reporting by Christoph Steitz and Jan Schwartz; editing by Riham Alkousaa, Emma Thomasson and David Evans

 Our Standards: The Thomson Reuters Trust Principles.